-• Output 2.2 Domestic workers and employers have increased their knowledge on the access to social protection regime for domestic workers.
+o Output 2.2 Domestic workers and employers have increased their knowledge on the access to social protection regime for domestic workers.

-With the specific purpose of increasing the formalization of domestic workers through affiliation, the main activity of this output will be a campaign directed at domestic workers and their employers to increase awareness and provide information about how to register domestic workers in the social protection scheme.
+With the specific purpose of raising awareness towards the importance of the affiliation of domestic workers to the social security scheme, as well as contributing with sociocultural transformation towards the acknowledgement of their labor rights, the main activity of this output will be a campaign directed at employers of domestic workers to increase awareness and provide information about affiliation of domestic workers in the social protection scheme.